 Onewheel Injury Lawsuit

-A growing number of product liability lawsuits are being filed against Future Motion by riders who have been injured by the sudden stop defect in the OneWheel device.
-These lawsuits are likely going to be consolidated into a class action MDL very soon.
+A growing number of product liability lawsuits are being filed against Future Motion by riders injured by the sudden stop defect in the OneWheel device.
+These lawsuits have been consolidated into a class action MDL.
+Settlement talks have already begun in these lawsuits.
+This page will provide the latest news and updates on this litigation, as well as our predictions on the potential settlement value of these cases.

 OneWheel Lawsuit Updates